drawveloper/deno-nano-jsx-windicss-live-reload/README.md

 ### Current workaround

 I originally designed this to use `concurrently` with deno and windi in dev mode, running in parallel.
 However, due to https://github.com/windicss/windicss/issues/694 I'm currently calling `windicss` one-off upon server restart.
 This ensures CSS is correctly generated and takes only ~300ms.

+### Note about JSX pragma

+`/** @jsxImportSource https://esm.sh/nano-jsx@v0.0.29/lib **/` in every jsx component is unfortunately required to deploy on Deno Deploy — they don't support import maps yet.